Synopsis

 Acclaimed author of CHLORINE, Jade Song, returns with her latest literary exploration of the Gen Z condition, I LOVE YOU DON'T DIE - a lyrical, poignant, and heartfelt novel about the meaning of love, friendship, debt, depression, and death in New York City.

-Yet, though living in Manhattan and working her dream job is all she ever wanted, she still struggles to have meaningful connections-or find any meaning at all-in her life.
-Too often she spends the day in bed, only drawn out from time to time by her best (and only) friend, Jen.
-That changes when a dating app leads her into a throuple with an artist and a labour organiser, who offer exactly the kind of love she needs.
+Despite living in Manhattan and working her dream job, she struggles to find meaning in her life or make connections outside of her best (and only) friend Jen.
+That changes when a dating app leads her into a throuple with an artist and a labour organiser, who seem to offer exactly the kind of love she needs.

 For some time, it's perfect, but no one understands better than Vicky that all things must end.

-As doubts grow over the love in her life, her friendship with Jen, and her professional success, the oddly comforting abstraction of death starts becoming something else altogether.
-With everything beginning to feel hollow and temporary, Vicky must decide how to keep moving forward.
-To try and hold on to what she has, or to once again do what she does best . . . destroy.
+When her doubts grow over her love life, her friendship and her job, Vicky must decide whether to try and hold on to what she has, or to do what she does best . . . destroy.

-Yet, though living in Manhattan and working her dream job is all she ever wanted, she still struggles to have meaningful connections-or find any meaning at all-in her life.
-Too often she spends the day in bed, only drawn out from time to time by her best (and only) friend, Jen.
-That changes when a dating app leads her into a throuple with an artist and a labour organiser, who offer exactly the kind of love she needs.
+Despite living in Manhattan and working her dream job, she struggles to find meaning in her life or make connections outside of her best (and only) friend Jen.
+That changes when a dating app leads her into a throuple with an artist and a labour organiser, who seem to offer exactly the kind of love she needs.

 For some time, it's perfect, but no one understands better than Vicky that all things must end.

-As doubts grow over the love in her life, her friendship with Jen, and her professional success, the oddly comforting abstraction of death starts becoming something else altogether.
-With everything beginning to feel hollow and temporary, Vicky must decide how to keep moving forward.
-To try and hold on to what she has, or to once again do what she does best . . . destroy.
+When her doubts grow over her love life, her friendship and her job, Vicky must decide whether to try and hold on to what she has, or to do what she does best . . . destroy.

 Details